amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 | **Burst allowance**     | +10 requests in the first second (max 30 requests in 2s)   |
 | **Scope**               | Shared across all API applications using the organization’s API key  |

-You, as an organization administrator of the Meraki dashboard, can check whether your API budget is being consumed by multiple applications by navigating to **Organization > Configure > API & Webhooks** > **API Analytics**.
+As an organization administrator, check whether multiple applications are using your API budget.
+Navigate to **Organization > Configure > API & Webhooks**, and choose **API Analytics**.
 You can also use an API to get the [organization's API activity overview](https://developer.cisco.com/meraki/api-v1/get-organization-api-requests-overview-response-codes-by-interval/).

 ## Rate limits per source IP address
-Each source IP address can make up to 100 requests per second, regardless of the number of API clients working from that IP address.
+You can send up to 100 requests per second from each source IP address, regardless of the number of API clients working from that address.
 | Metric                  | Value                                      |
 |-------------------------|-------------------------------------------------------------|
 | **Quota**               | 100 requests per second per source IP                                      |
 | **Scope**               | Shared by all clients using that IP  |

-## Response codes for rate limit breach
+## Response codes for exceeding rate limit
-When the rate limit is breached, a `429` status code is returned.
+When the rate limit is exceeded, the API returns a `429` status code.

-The response includes a `Retry-After` header, indicating the amount of time the client must wait before sending the next request.
+The response includes a `Retry-After` header, which tells you how long to wait before sending the next request.

 The response body generally includes an error message structured as: